Wirecard scandal: Bundestag wants answers from government | DW | 29.07.2020

-The German parliament's finance committee is convening a special session today to question two of Chancellor Angela Merkel’s cabinet ministers about their knowledge of Wirecard's multi-billion dollar fraud.
+The German parliament's finance committee has convened a special session to question two of Chancellor Angela Merkel's Cabinet ministers about their knowledge of Wirecard's multibillion-euro alleged fraud.

 Not all of Germany's parliamentarians are enjoying their two-month summer break.
-The 41 members of the finance committee are meeting today to fire questions at Finance Minister Olaf Scholz and Economy Minister Peter Altmaier.
-Each is expected to sit for one hour before the committee.
+The 41 members of the finance committee have been meeting Wednesday to fire questions at Finance Minister Olaf Scholz and Economy Minister Peter Altmaier.
+Each was expected to sit for one hour before the committee.

-The closed-door session is being viewed more as a starting point than a moment for any bombshell revelations.
-Committee members want to know what and how much the ministers knew about Wirecard's fraud, when they knew it and why their ministries failed to pursue repeated credible accusations of the company's wrongdoing.
+The closed-door session is seen as more of a starting point than a moment for any bombshell revelations.
+Committee members want to know what and how much the ministers knew about Wirecard's alleged fraud, when they knew it and why their ministries failed to pursue repeated credible accusations of the company's wrongdoing.

 Both ministers have said they are committed to full transparency in the case, which Scholz has called "an unparalleled scandal" and a blow to Germany's finance reputation.